This double mum boutonniere is easy to construct, as each piece is wired. Bend the head gently forward and tuck this flower above the first one wired.

 I love adding interest and texture to boutonniere designs by using different foliages.
 Leather leaf fern is a common greenery and used frequently in bouquets, centerpieces, corsages and more.

-Using just a small leaflet from a stem of fern, thread a 26 gauge wire through the leaves of a frond.
+Using just a small leaflet from a stem of fern, thread a florist wire through the leaves of a frond.

 Gently bend the wire down in a hairpin fashion, hooking the wire over two of the leaves.
 Be careful not to pull too hard and strip any leaves off the greenery stem.
 Tape the wire in a single stem.
 Repeat, wiring and taping another stem of greenery.